Warren1001/IAS_Calculator/README.md

 Credits to The Amazon Basin/similar D2 forums (mostly TitanSeal, onderduiker, and Hammerman) for information.
 Credits to Phrozen Keep for information.

+### v1.1.1
+- Added the ability to select Werewolf and Werewolf skills to all player classes.
+This will be removed once the event is over.

 ### v1.1.0
 - Added Burst of Speed for all classes (Hustle).
 - Added Mark of the Bear for all character classes (Metamorphosis).